Chetan4458/Voice-User-Interface/README.md

 Voice user Interfacse involves Text-To-Speech and Speech-To-Text systems.In TTS system whatsapp group chats can be converted as an audio clip to make it more engaging.
-In STT system any audio clip can be transcipted for documentation purposes let it be a chat audio clip or normal audio clip.
+In STT system any audio clip can be transcipted for documentation purposes let it be a chat audio clip or normal audio clip or real time voice of the user.

 ## Screenshots